stratosphereips/StratosphereTestingFramework/README.md

 - For bug reports please fill an issue on the [github page](https://github.com/stratosphereips/StratosphereTestingFramework/issues)

 ### TODO
+- How to change the Ground Truth label when the same machine is normal and infected????
+Some tuples are infected and some are normal...
 - The experiment can only be run from the machine that has the netflow file.
 Unless we transfer the netflow file...?
 - Delete all the labels from one group-id
 - Solve how to train the models globally and also for a given experiment.